Elasticsearch クラスターと Bitbucket Data Center の併用

 The easiest way to set up and deploy an Elasticsearch cluster for Bitbucket Data Center is to use the Amazon's Elasticsearch service.
 Atlassian cannot provide direct support for setting up your AWS Elasticsearch cluster, but a good place to start is with Amazon's documentation: Amazon Elasticsearch Service (documentation).

-Be sure to use version 2.3
+Be sure to use the correct version

 Setting up a standalone Elasticsearch cluster with Bitbucket Data Center